 The first permanent IMAX installation in Europe

-With a giant (19.7m x 15.9m) screen, which was the biggest in Britain and filled the entire front wall of the cinema, and the steep inclined seating, the National Museum of Photography, Film & Television’s IMAX cinematic experience was (is) a truly immersive one.
+With a giant (19.7m x 15.9m) screen, which was the biggest in Britain and filled the entire front wall of the cinema, and the steep inclined seating, the Museum’s IMAX cinematic experience was (and is) a truly immersive one.

 The first film we screened in IMAX was To Fly!, a documentary made in 1976 about the history of flight, from early balloons through to space missions.